antvis/G2/site/docs/manual/core/coordinate/polar.en.md

 ### Coordinate System Characteristics

-- The center serves as the pole (origin), with straight lines radiating outward from the center as polar axes
+- The center serves as the pole (origin), with straight lines radiating outward from the center as polar axis

 - Data point positions are determined jointly by the distance to the center (radius r) and the angle with the polar axis (angle θ)